DeloitteAU/react-habitat/README.md

 ### When *not* to use it

-Typically if you're using a router... then this framework isn't really going to bring much benefit to you.
+Typically if you're using a react router... then this framework isn't really going to bring much benefit to you.
 However you are definitely invited to use it if you want to.

 ## Features

 - Tiny code footprint (only 8KB)
-- **Redux** supported by including [react-habitat-redux](https://github.com/DeloitteDigitalAPAC/react-habitat-redux)
+- **Redux** supported
 - Pass data (props) to your components directly from HTML attributes and back again
 - Automatic data/JSON parsing
 - All page child apps can still share the same components, stores, events etc. (Everything is connected)